Lynn Fredericks, Founder

 Contact Lynn at lynn@familycookproductions.com about new partnerships, programs, and opportunities for your community.

-Mercedes Sanchez has been FamilyCook’s resident dietician for over ten years.
+Mercedes Sanchez has been FamilyCook’s resident dietician for over twenty years.
 Her appreciation for celebratory meals prepared and enjoyed with family and friends hails back to her childhood as the youngest of 9 siblings in a robust family of Madrid, Spain.
-Today she is a registered dietician specializing in pediatrics and family nutrition, Mercedes grounds the FamilyCook nutritional messages, educational materials, curriculum and approach in the values around the social and educational aspects of family meals.
-A mother of two young children herself, Sofia and David, Ms. Sanchez understands the challenges that working parents face to navigate a social environment that tempts adults and children alike to take the easy way out and buy fast or prepared foods.
+Today she is a registered dietician specializing in pediatrics and family nutrition.
+Mercedes grounds the FamilyCook nutritional messages, educational materials, curriculums, cooking and nutrition programs and approach in the values around the social and educational aspects of family meals.
+A mother of two, Sofía and David, Ms. Sanchez understands the challenges that working parents face to navigate a social environment that tempts adults and children alike to take the easy way out and buy fast or prepared foods.
 Ms. Sanchez wrote her masters thesis while at NYU on the value of a multicultural approach to teaching children about nutrition.
-Her thesis was excerpted for inclusion in an Italian journal on taste, Questione di Gusti, in 2006.
-In addition to holding a Masters in Nutrition from NYU, she is a registered dietician and has served in that capacity in the pediatric department of Methodist Hospital in Brooklyn.
+Her thesis was excerpted for inclusion in an Italian journal on taste, Questione di Gusti.
+In addition to holding a Masters in Nutrition from NYU, she has served as a registered dietician in the pediatric department of Methodist Hospital in Brooklyn.

-Anastasia Gialouris, MS, RD, Teaching Kitchen Program Manager
+Anastasia Cabral, MS, RD, Teaching Kitchen Program Manager

 Anastasia handles the daily business operations, including client relations and outreach, manages FamilyCook’s social media platforms, and lends her expertise in the test kitchen, developing healthy, nutritious recipes for the whole family.
 Her experience includes recipe development, culinary nutrition, community outreach and social media strategy.